yiisoft/yii2/docs/guide/db-active-record.md

     ->all();
 ```

-A disadvantage of using this method would be that if the information isn't loaded on the sql query it has to be calculated separatedly, which also means that newly saved records won't contain the information from any extra field
+A disadvantage of using this method would be that if the information isn't loaded on the SQL query it has to be calculated separately, which also means that newly saved records won't contain the information from any extra field.

 ```php
 $room = new Room();